andrezgz/slicedom/reference/Endianness.md

 The integer formats `s`, `S`, `i`, `I`, `l`, `L`, `j`, and `J` are inherently non-portable between processors and operating systems because they obey native byteorder and endianness.

 For portably packed integers, either use the formats `n`, `N`, `v`, and `V` or else use the `>` and `<` modifiers.

+### Storable

+The [Storable](https://perldoc.perl.org/Storable) package brings persistence to Perl data structures containing SCALAR, ARRAY, HASH or REF objects, i.e. anything that can be conveniently stored to disk and retrieved at a later time.

+Use `nstore` for storing data in network order to allow easy sharing across multiple platforms, or when storing on a socket known to be remotely connected.
+At retrieval time, data will be correctly restored without knowing whether you're restoring from native or network ordered data.
+Double values are stored stringified to ensure portability as well, at the slight risk of loosing some precision in the last decimals.

 ### Determine your system endianness